JorjaFox/library/content/posts/news/2015/channel-guide-magazine.md

 [...]

 At some point in the episode, another woman blows herself up, this time, it's a Lady Heather doppleganger outside of the mistresses' house.
-When the lookalike's car explodes, Brass catches on fire, but once he's extinguished by a fast-acting Sara, he stands there like a total bad-ass, proving once again that the former captain's cajones are made of â¦ well, brass.
+When the lookalike's car explodes, Brass catches on fire, but once he's extinguished by a fast-acting Sara, he stands there like a total bad-ass, proving once again that the former captain's cajones are made of ... well, brass.

 Gil's in Vegas, sees his ex-wife Sara (#Awkward), and runs into a chipper redhead who flummoxes him to no end.
 Gil acts like an old, confused man.